zk637/PythonTools/README.md

     19. determine whether the compressed file under the specified folder is encrypted - accurate (support 7z volume format)
     20. Get the file path that matches the input file name
     21. get the file path that is not the specified suffix (input as the path list)
+    # 22, filter rule formatting
+    # 23. Check whether the file is legitimate